 In representation learning, it is desirable to learn a separable feature space, where different classes are far away from each other and samples in each class form a compact cluster.
 Therefore, separability is viewed as an important characteristic to measure the feature quality.
 For example, one may train a nearest neighbor classifier over the learned representation using labeled data and regard its performance as the indicator.
 In this paper, we investigate how to utilize the characteristic of separability for estimating the model performance under distribution shifts, without access to ground-truth labels.

-In Figure~\ref{fig:tsne}, we present a t-SNE visualization of the representation for training and test data.
+\paragraph{Intuitive example} In Figure~\ref{fig:tsne}, we present a t-SNE visualization of the representation for training and test data.
 In particular, we compare the separability of the learned representation on shifted datasets with various severity.
 While the feature representation of training data exhibits well-separated clusters, those of the shifted datasets are more difficult to differentiate and the cluster gaps are well correlated with the corruption severity, as well as the ground-truth accuracy.
 It implies that, a model with high classification accuracy is usually along with a well-separated feature distribution, and vice versa.
 With the intuition, we proceed by theoretically showing how the feature separability affects the classification performance.